(Digital art Courtesy: Hiral Varun)

 - Sudhamani’s intense prema bhakti on Krishna ends up in a divine experience of Lord Krishna merging in her.

-- 5th March 1975 – Sudhamani first Krishna Bhava (involuntary) at the courtyard of her neighbor Sri Ratnam’s house where Srimad Bhagavada parayanam was going on.
+- 5th March 1975 – Sudhamani first Krishna Bhava (involuntarily expressing the divine mood of Lord Krishna) at the courtyard of her neighbor Sri Ratnam’s house where Srimad Bhagavada parayanam was going on.

 - On the next Bhagavata Parayanam day, based on demands from people to prove her divine power, Sudhamani does a miracle by converting water to milk and also to panchamritam when she shows Krishna bhava again.